alemansec/kubernetes-arm-sandbox/README.md

 ## cert-manager ##

-@TODO use this with letsencrypt - similar to traefik's letsencrypt support in terms of features.
+@TODO use this with letsencrypt - similar to traefik's letsencrypt support in terms of features (should also be possible to "mix" both letsencrypt and self-signed certs, like traefik does)

 - https://docs.cert-manager.io/en/latest/
 - https://github.com/jetstack/cert-manager